SAIIL/SAIIL_public/README.md

 The main training script is under [src/phase_net/train_baseline.py](src/phase_net/train_baseline.py).

 Once the training is started, the associated training/validation statistics (including tensorboard) will be in your './lightning_logs'

+### Please cite our paper if you use our code repo:
+@inproceedings{ban2021aggregating,
+  title={Aggregating long-term context for learning laparoscopic and robot-assisted surgical workflows}, author={Ban, Yutong and Rosman, Guy and Ward, Thomas and Hashimoto, Daniel and Kondo, Taisei and Iwaki, Hidekazu and Meireles, Ozanan and Rus, Daniela}, booktitle={2021 IEEE International Conference on Robotics and Automation (ICRA)}, pages={14531--14538}, year={2021}, organization={IEEE}
+}